Abarton1/baltimore-crime-data/README.md

 # baltimore-crime-data
-a random use case to test out Streamlit
+A random use case to test out Streamlit

+Will add package.json later for dependencies.
+Requires: streamlit, pandas, and plotly.

+Command: streamlit run bmoreCrimeData.py